STATEMENT: New Proposed Rule Requires Major Federal Contractors to Disclose GHG Emissions and Set Reduction Targets

 The GHG Protocol Land Sector and Removals Guidance explains how companies should account for and report GHG emissions and removals from land management, land use change, biogenic products, carbon dioxide removal technologies, and related activities in GHG inventories, building on the Corporate Standard and Scope 3 Standard.

 The guidance is currently being developed through a global, inclusive multi-stakeholder development process which began in 2020.
 The Draft for Pilot Testing and Review is now available (see documents below).
-The Guidance will be finalized and published in 2024.
+The Land Sector and Removals Standard and accompanying Guidance will be published in Q4 2025.The latest update about this workstream can be found here.

 If you would like to receive updates, please subscribe here.